 Lenders may grant a term of forbearance — typically three to six months, with the possibility of extending the term — during which the borrower doesn’t make loan payments or makes reduced payments.
-The lender also agrees not to pursue foreclosure.
+During that time, the lender also agrees not to pursue foreclosure.

-As with a loan modification, proof of hardship is likely to be required, and lenders may consider things like divorce, job loss, natural disasters, costs associated with medical emergencies, or others.
+As with a loan modification, proof of hardship is typically required.
+A lender’s definition of hardship may include divorce, job loss, natural disasters, costs associated with medical emergencies, and more.

 During a period of forbearance, interest will continue to accrue, and the borrower will still be responsible for expenses such as homeowners insurance and property taxes.

 At the end of the forbearance period, the borrower may have to repay any missed payments in addition to accrued interest.
 Some lenders may work with the borrower to set up a repayment plan rather than requiring one lump repayment.